 - 1. Identify and apply the principles of aesthetic unity (balance, rhythm, repetition, dominance and contrast/variety) to the organization of the elements of visual art. - 2.
-Develop a basic working knowledge of the techniques and materials introduced, especially those relating to drawing, collage, photography, modeling and assemblage. - 3.
-Develop a critical understanding of two and three-dimensional art through discussion and class critiques, and begin to equip themselves with a visual and verbal vocabulary. - 4.
+Develop a basic working knowledge of the techniques and materials introduced, especially those relating to drawing, painting, and sculpture. - 3.
+Develop a critical understanding of two and three-dimensional art through discussion and class critiques, and begin to equip themself with a visual and verbal vocabulary. - 4.
 Learn to think creatively, to problem solve and to experiment. - 5.
 Demonstrate the ability to independently research artists, techniques or media related to the course content, to record this research in a journal, and present findings to peers.